AIs-HE/mecalapp/calculation_guidelines/circuit_dimmension_architecture.md

 ## Circuit Dimmension memory - Main page Layout

 A Modal UI with all the project information as header and then a series of Yes/No questions with a toggle button with default option "No".
 The toggle buttons give bolleans their values.
 Each boolean activates tabs or sections in the Secondary page layout.
+From question #5 on are to configure specific numeric factors with inputboxes, these values will be saved into variables to be used in the Secondary page layout.

 ## Questions & Boolean: